 Purpose and Scope

 All individuals working on behalf of the University have a responsibility for protecting University data and data that is entrusted to the University.
-The Board of Trustees Information Security Policy specifies that this requirement applies to all University of Maine System (UMS) faculty, staff, employees, contractors, consultants, business partners or anyone who accesses or possesses such data.
-This APL focuses on appropriate precautions that faculty, staff and student workers are expected to take commensurate with the sensitivity, volume, and value of the data they handle.
+The Board of Trustees Information Security Policy (Section 901) specifies that this requirement applies to all University of Maine System (UMS) faculty, staff, employees, contractors, consultants, business partners or anyone who accesses or possesses such data.
+This Administrative Practice Letter (APL) focuses on appropriate precautions that faculty, staff and student workers are expected to take commensurate with the sensitivity, volume, and value of the data they handle.
 The overarching goal of protecting data is to reduce the risk associated with unauthorized access, loss or theft of data whether the data is in paper or electronic form.
 Included in protection is awareness of what data is under an individual’s control so that appropriate actions can be taken if data is lost.

-A Computing device is specifically a single user machine such as a desktop computer, laptop computer, tablet, smart phone, or other mobile device that is used for University work, whether provided by the university or not.
+A computing device is specifically a single user machine such as a desktop computer, laptop computer, tablet, smart phone, or other mobile device that is used for University work, whether provided by the university or not.

-Protection of University data is the responsibility of everyone who accesses, stores, transmits or processes such data.
+Protection of University data is the responsibility of everyone who accesses, stores, transmits, or processes such data.
 This section describes the responsibilities that pertain to individuals (e.g. faculty, staff, and student workers) as well as managers and supervisors, and supporting Information Technology offices.

 Each individual shall: